 - Minimum paid-up capital of S\$1.5 billion is prescribed.
-However, Singapore-incorporated banks that hold a wholesale banking licence or are subsidiaries of another locally incorporated licensed bank are only required to have a minimum paid-up capital of S\$100 million.
-Singapore-incorporated banks that hold a merchant bank licence are only required to have a minimum paid-up capital of \$15 million. - Risk-based capital requirements are prescribed by the Monetary Authority of Singapore (MAS).
-These requirements incorporate the capital adequacy standards published by the Basel Committee of Banking Supervision (BCBS) in June 2004, as well as the subsequent Basel II and Basel III packages of reforms announced by BCBS in 2009 and 2010, respectively.
-However, the capital adequacy requirements imposed by MAS are higher than the Basel III standards, namely: - a minimum common equity Tier 1 capital adequacy ratio (CAR) of 6.5 per cent; - · a minimum Tier 1 CAR of 8 per cent; - · a minimum total CAR of 10 per cent; - a capital conservation buffer of 2.5 per cent above the minimum capital adequacy requirement; and - a countercyclical buffer of 2.5 per cent comprising common equity Tier 1 capital above minimum capital adequacy requirement. - Minimum liquidity coverage ratio (LCR) requirements are prescribed by MAS.
-These requirements were introduced to implement the Basel III liquidity rules.
-Banks that are incorporated and headquartered in Singapore are required to comply with such minimum LCR requirements.
-Further, Singapore-incorporated banks that are designated by MAS as domestic systematically important banks (D-SIBs) will also be required to comply with further LCR disclosure requirements prescribed by MAS.
+However, Singapore-incorporated wholesale banks or subsidiaries of another locally incorporated licensed bank are only required to have a minimum paid-up capital of S\$100 million.
+Singapore-incorporated merchant banks are only required to have a minimum paid-up capital of \$15 million. - Risk-based capital requirements as prescribed by the Monetary Authority of Singapore (MAS), which are more stringent than the Basel III standards, such as: - a minimum common equity Tier 1 capital adequacy ratio (CAR) of 6.5 per cent; - · a minimum Tier 1 CAR of 8 per cent;

-· Minimum cash balance requirements are prescribed by MAS.
+- · a minimum total CAR of 10 per cent; - · a capital conservation buffer of 2.5 per cent above the minimum capital adequacy requirement; and - a countercyclical buffer of 2.5 per cent comprising common equity Tier 1 capital above minimum capital adequacy requirement. - Minimum liquidity coverage ratio (LCR) requirements and minimum liquid asset (MLA) requirements as prescribed by MAS.
+Banks incorporated in Singapore that are not designated by MAS as internationally active banks or domestic systematically important banks (D-SIBs) can choose between complying with its LCR or MLA requirements (D-SIBs and internationally active banks, which do not have such an option, are required to comply with MAS' LCR requirements).
+Singapore-incorporated banks that are designated by MAS as internationally active banks or D-SIBs will also be required to comply with further LCR disclosure requirements prescribed by MAS. - Minimum cash balance requirements as prescribed by MAS.